Government Procurement Reform Act: Content

+Processes

+The new law optimises the procurement process to 60 days and provides for 11 new modalities of procurement, including the most economically advantageous responsive bid concept.

 Penalties

 Public Officials

 According to Art.
 XXI Sec.
 65 (a) of RA 9184, public officers who commit any of the following acts shall suffer the penalty of imprisonment of not less than six (6) years and one (1) day, but not more than fifteen (15) years: